 Similarly, registry operators also have contractual obligations related to WHOIS, including: provision of free public WHOIS service on Port 43 and via web with output appearing in the required format and according to certain service level requirements.

-ICANN has an enforceable chain of contractual agreements with registries and registrars.
 The 2013 RAA includes additional enforcement provisions and sanctions applicable to registrars, registrants, and resellers with regards to WHOIS, including de-accreditation if a registrar fails to respond to reports of inaccurate WHOIS information.
 New gTLD Registry agreements include enhanced WHOIS obligations Renewals of existing gTLDs to include enhanced WHOIS obligations.
+To some extent, ICANN has an enforceable chain of contractual agreements with registries, registrars.

+However, regarding the contractual obligations of registrars to validate and verify Whois data as outlined in 2013 RAA, the enforcement only happens when there is a Whois inaccuracy complaint or Whois ARS inaccuracy report.
+Furthermore, there were seldom Notices of Breach issued by ICANN to registrars within Whois ARS project, while several thousands of tickets relating to inaccurate Whois data had been issued.

-Thus, the subgroup has the view that Rec #8 has been fully implemented.
+Thus, the subgroup has the view that Rec #8 has been partially implemented.

 Implementation review of Recommendation 9